brock-eng/Legit-Game-Engine/README.md

 ## Legit-Game-Engine

 Legit Game Engine is a high performance OpenGL/GLFW 2D game engine built in C++.
 LGE handles all calls to GLFW's API and allows the programmer to skip much of the tedium associated with setting up an OpenGL project from scratch.
 It utilizes a fast 2D Batch Renderer that features texture and color support.
-LGE is capable of running ~30,000 textured 2D sprites with little to none noticeable performance drop on average modern hardware.
+LGE is capable of running ~30,000 textured 2D sprites with little to no noticeable performance drop on average modern hardware.

 ### About
 >*Wait, you made an entire game engine?*